Scope of application

 The end of the impediment is therefore the moment when the person handling the proceedings before the EPO should have noticed it if all due care had been exercised:

-• if the representative has changed without the EPO being informed, service on the former representative triggers the 2-month deadline (T32/04).
+- if the representative has changed without the EPO being informed, service on the former representative triggers the 2-month period (T32/04).

 Thus, if a party instructs its representative not to forward EPO notifications, it cannot rely on this lack of knowledge to request restitutio (T840/94).